InstagramScraper/instagram-scraper-tool/README.md

-Instagram Scraper Tool is an UNOFFICIAL, open-source tool that allows to scrape images, videos, comments, and other from Instagram pages.
+Instagram Scraper Tool is an UNOFFICIAL, open-source tool that allows to scrape comments, captions, hashtags and other from Instagram pages.

 ## Dependencies
 - Python 3